PTAB

 - Title: Microelectromechanical System for Measuring Angular Rate

-- Brief Description: The ’122 patent relates to a microelectromechanical system (MEMS) for measuring the angular rate of a carrier.
-The system uses an angular rate sensor unit, central circuitry, and a digital signal processing system to control the sensor's vibratory (dither) motion and to process signals resulting from Coriolis forces to determine the rate of rotation.
+- Brief Description: The ’122 patent describes a microelectromechanical system (MEMS) for measuring the angular rate of a carrier.
+The system includes an angular rate sensor unit, central processing circuitry, and a digital signal processing system that work together to process signals related to dither motion and Coriolis force to determine angular rotation.

 3. Grounds for Unpatentability